 What is TRANSITIONS?

-- Those selected for presentation will be required to submit a draft paper prior to the event and full paper following the event (for inclusion in proceedings).
+The research symposium features a single stream of 12 blind-peer selected papers, delivered in 8 minutes by current or recently completed Masters and PhD researchers, with discussions facilitated by expert interlocutors and guest keynotes by leading researchers.
+Those selected for presentation will be required to submit a draft paper prior to the event and full paper following the event (for inclusion in proceedings)

 In Europe and North America in 2018 there will be a Day 2 program which will feature invited research papers from current projects including those being undertaken by The University of Melbourne’s Learning Environments Applied Research Network (LEaRN) and academic and professional research projects from each region.

 Contact: Joann Cattlin, email@example.com +61 3 9035 8694